TheFGFSEagle/c210-family/CONTRIBUTING.md

 * When editing text files, make sure you use tabs, not spaces !
-* For new liveries, always include the SVG file (if you created one).
+* When making new / editing existing liveries, please always do that with a vector graphics program such as Inkscape so that I can easily move parts of the textures around, in case I need to.